 But my child is brilliant; she needs to be challenged.

 I do not doubt that your child is smart.
-Kids are amazing and are generally capable of much more than we give them credit for.
+Kids are amazing and are generally capable of much more than most adults give them credit for.
 However, there are other ways to challenge a preschooler.
 Creating things from scratch, using their motor skills, and learning social skills are more critical at this age than learning to read.

 So, are you saying I shouldn’t do anything to help build their reading skills before kindergarten??